|

 NO. 1

-length sharp tines and the knife is full form with no
+length sharp tines and the handle is stamped with the

 loss of form due to sharpening.
 The blade retains